alyd/alyd.github.io/content/undergrads/index.md

   image: ""
 ---

-If you're an undergrad looking to do research with me, please email me with the following:
+If you're an undergrad looking to do research with me, I am much more likely to respond if you email me with the following:
-- why you'd specifically like to work with me
+- why you'd like to work with me (be as specific as possible)
-- at least one project idea that you'd like to work on
+- at least one project idea that you'd be excited to work on
-- your relevant knowledge and skills
+- your relevant knowledge and skills (resume, transcript)
-- how much time you could commit to doing research- in terms of hours per week, and for how many months
+- how much time you could spend on research- in terms of hours per week, and for how many months